mthiebaux/JSNtemplate/README.md

 > node server.js
 ```

-For Express, node will climb up your directory tree looking for a package.json file and node_modules/ folders.
+For Express, node will climb up your directory tree looking for package.json files and node_modules/ folders.
 If they are not already in your directory path, you can initialize node with the following commands, above or in the express/ folder:

 ```